AAB007209/Interview-Questions/README.md

-# JavaScript-IQ
+# Interview Questions
-This Repository will contain the all the JavaScript Interview Questions
+This Repository will contain the all the Html-CSS-JavaScript-React Interview Questions